5 sad movies to cry on Netflix with difficult stories

 When she finds him, the girl says she is pregnant with a boy she met on the streets.
 Her father suggests that she make an abortion, but decides to have the child, the girl runs away and again goes to live in foster homes, where she finds the protection of a priest and begins to rebuild her life.

-Known as Gimme Shelter in English, the feature brings an intense story and Vanessa Hudgens in a beautiful performance.
+Known as Gimme Shelter in English, the feature has an intense story and Vanessa Hudgens in a beautiful performance.

 1- A proof of love